shayahal/vibe-code-bench/docs/PATH_MANAGEMENT.md

 If you encounter old code using relative paths:

-1. Identify what type of file it is (report, log, cache, etc.)
+1. Identify what type of file it is (report, log, etc.)
 2. Use the appropriate standard directory function
 3. Replace relative paths with absolute paths using `get_absolute_path()`
 4. Remove any `sys.path.insert()` statements